boxwise/boxtribute/flask/README.md

     pre-commit install --overwrite

 Now you're all set up using Python code quality tools! `pre-commit` automatically checks the staged patch before committing.
 If it rejects a patch, add the corrections and try to commit again.

+### Linting and Formatting in VSCode

+Most of our developers are using VSCode.
+Instead of running our linter (flake8) and our formatter (black) for python just when you are committing your code, we added a few settings in `.vscode/settings.json` so that your files are formatted and linted when you save a python file.
+You might want to check out this settings file.

 ### Testing